-(g) Thus, in contrast to the 2008 approach of ignoring certain intervening events - and thereby potentially valuing assets six months after death on a hypothetical basis - the new approach is to expand the description of intervening events that are regarding as dispositions, triggering alternate valuation as of that date.
+- (g) Thus, in contrast to the 2008 approach of ignoring certain intervening events and thereby potentially valuing assets six months after death on a hypothetical basis the new approach is to expand the description of intervening events that are regarding as dispositions, triggering alternate valuation as of that date.
 The expanded list, in Proposed Reg. §20.2032-1(c)(1)(i), includes distributions, exchanges (whether taxable or not), and contributions to capital or other changes to the capital structure or ownership of an entity, including "[t]he dilution of the decedent's ownership interest in the entity due to the issuance of additional ownership interests in the entity."
 Proposed Reg. §20.2032-1(c)(1)(i)(1)(1).
-But under Proposed Reg. §20.2032-1(c)(1)(ii), an exchange of interests in a corporation, partnership, or other entity is not counted if the fair market values of the interests before and after the exchange differ by no more than 5 percent (which would still subject a 6.2 percent difference as in Kohler to the new rules).
+But under Proposed Reg. §20.2032-1(c)(1)(ii), an exchange of interests in a corporation, partnership, or other entity is not counted if the fair market values of the interests before and after the exchange differ by no more than 5 percent (which would still subject a 6.2 percent difference as in Kohler to the new rules). - i.

-- i.
 If the interest involved is only a fraction of the decedent's total interest, an aggregation rule in Proposed Reg. §20.2032-1(c)(1)(iv) values such interests at a pro rata share of the decedent's total interest. - ii.
-The proposed regulations also include special rules for coordinating with annuities and similar payments (\$20.2032-1(c)(1)(iii)(B)) and excepting qualified conservation easements (\$20.2032-1(c)(4)), and also many more examples (\$20.2032-1(c)(5), (e) Example (2), (f)(2)(B) & (f)(3)). - (h) While the 2008 proposed regulations were referred to as the "anti-Kohler regulations," the most significant impact of these proposed regulations may fall on by efforts to bootstrap an estate into a valuation discount by distributing or otherwise disposing of a minority or other noncontrolling interest within the six-month period after death (valuing it as a minority interest under section 2032(a)(1)) and leaving another minority or noncontrolling interest to be valued six months after death (also valued as a minority interest under section 2032(a)(2)). - i.
-Examples 7 and 8 of Proposed Reg. §20.2032-1(c)(5) specifically address the discountbootstrap technique - Example 8 in the context of a limited liability company and Example 7 in the context of real estate - and leave no doubt that changes in value due to "market conditions" do not include the valuation discounts that might appear to be created by partial distributions. - ii.
-Example 1 reaches the same result with respect to the post-death formation of a limited partnership. - (i) The 2008 proposed regulations were to be effective April 25, 2008, the date the proposed regulations were published.
-The 2011 proposed regulations, more traditionally, state that they will be effective when published as final regulations.
+The proposed regulations also include special rules for coordinating with annuities and similar payments (§20.2032-1(c)(1)(iii)(B)) and excepting qualified conservation easements (§20.2032-1(c)(4)), and also many more examples (§20.2032-1(c)(5), (e) Example (2), (f)(2)(B) & (f)(3)). - (h) While the 2008 proposed regulations were referred to as the "anti-Kohler regulations," the most significant impact of these proposed regulations may fall on efforts to bootstrap an estate into a valuation discount by distributing or otherwise disposing of a minority or other noncontrolling interest within the six-month period after death (valuing it as a minority interest under section 2032(a)(1)) and leaving another minority or noncontrolling interest to be valued six months after death (also valued as a minority interest under section 2032(a)(2)). - Examples 7 and 8 of Proposed Reg. §20.2032-1(c)(5) specifically address the discountbootstrap technique - Example 8 in the context of a limited liability company and Example 7 in the context of real estate - and leave no doubt that changes in value due to "market conditions" do not include the valuation discounts that might appear to be created by partial distributions. - ii.
+Example 1 reaches the same result with respect to the post-death formation of a limited partnership. - (i) The Office of Management and Budget's Spring 2020 Unified Agenda of Regulatory and Deregulatory Actions, released on June 30, 2020, offered the following concise summary of the scope of the proposed regulations: